History of flags: Flags during the crusades

 During the Crusades, beginning at the end of the 11th century, there were developments of flags.
 During the first crusade banners were used by kings and nobles in an extensions of the practices in Europe with the addition of some holy orders adopting them.
 However, about a century into the period the rank and file from different realms began to differentiate themselves by means of variations in the colour of the crosses upon their shoulders.
 In 1188 Philip II of France decreed that his colours be added to a cross (a red cross on a white field) and soon after Henry II of England decreed the use of a white cross on a red field.
 These coloured crosses would for some unknown reason be swapped, but remained in use in England and France as symbols of the kingdoms, in the form of Saint George's Cross and the Cross of St. Denis respectively.
 Other Realms had similar stories, for example the black and white Cross of Teutonic Knights was also born of the crusades.

-Maritime Flags
+Maritime flags

 Flags have probably been used at sea as a form of communication since the earliest days of trading ships, with some evidence of the practice as far back as the Ancient Greeks.
-However, as international trade increased during the Age of Sail in the early 17th century, European ships began displaying flags depicting their nationality, city of origin, and designation as military or trade ships.
-These flags eventually evolved into the national flags and maritime flags of today.
 As early as the 13th century, the Italian maritime republics were using distinct flags for naval identification and by the 16th century English and Scottish ships were flying flags to show their country of origin, with designs derived from badges worn by their respective soldiers during the Middle Ages.
-Flags also became the preferred means of communications at sea, resulting in various systems of flag signals; see, International maritime signal flags.
+Flags also became the preferred means of communications at sea, resulting in various systems of flag signals; see, international maritime signal flags.